skrattaren/apf.rst/apf.rst

 + [p.
 55] "Lord Vetinari had always said that punctuality was the politeness of princes."

-  In our world, the "`Oxford Dictionary of Quotations`_" attributes this saying to Louis XVIII.
+  In our world, the **Oxford Dictionary of Quotations** attributes this saying to Louis XVIII.

 + [p.
 55] "It is a pervasive and beguiling myth that the people who design instruments of death end up being killed by them."

-  This myth may have been started by William Makepeace Thackery, who asked in his novel "`The Adventures of Philip on His Way Through the World_:
+  This myth may have been started by William Makepeace Thackery, who asked in his novel **The Adventures of Philip on His Way Through the World**:
   "Was not good Dr Guillotin executed by his own neat invention?".
 As Terry notes, he was not.